 My routine really depends on my race calendar.
 When I’m training for something, I like to have a plan.
 I don’t want to think or fuss or search the internet for workouts.
 Give me a plan and I’ll check off the days.
 Swim, run, bike, repeat.
 Threshold, intervals, hills, long runs.
 It doesn’t matter.
 If it’s on the plan, I’ll do it.

-In the off-season, I might try something new or l’ll focus more on strength (I like HIIT) and add in some yoga.
+In the off-season, I might try something new or I’ll focus more on strength (I like HIIT and Orange Theory) and add in some yoga.
 Running is my first love and I have a surprisingly good relationship with my treadmill.
 You can often find me running on it through the New England winter.
+I belong to a local running group.
+If you’re in the area you should come and join us for a run.
+It’s more fun to run with a group, especially in the cold.

 What are you training for?